kuwala-io/kuwala/kuwala/pipelines/admin-boundaries/README.md

 ## Usage

-To make sure you are running the latest version of the pipeline, build the Docker image by running:
+To make sure you are running the latest version of the pipeline, build the Docker image from inside the `kuwala` directory by running:

 ```zsh
 docker-compose build admin-boundaries